DamianSheldon/DamianSheldon.github.io/source/_posts/2014-11-05-git-summary.markdown

 ```

-###insufficient permission for adding an object to repository database ./objects
+###2.insufficient permission for adding an object to repository database ./objects

 ```
 ssh me@myserver